-The formal solution of Eq.~(\ref{compaeq}) is $ u(t)=M(t) u(0)+\int_0^t ds M(s) n(t-s)$, where $M(t)=\exp\{A t\}$.
+where $M(t)=\exp\{A t\}$.
 The system is stable and reaches its steady state for $t \to \infty$ when all the eigenvalues of $A$ have negative real parts so that $M(\infty)=0$.
-Notice that when $\Delta > 0$, (laser red-detuned with respect to the cavity) which is relevant here because we want to laser cool the rf resonator via the intermediate interaction with the mechanical resonator, the instability threshold corresponds to the onset of optical bistability~\cite{Dorsel}.
-This is achieved only for very large values of the optomechanical coupling $G$ which are not relevant here, corresponding physically to a situation where the renormalized mechanical frequency associated with the optical spring effect~\cite{RMP} becomes equal to zero.
+Here we will consider the parameter region where the driven cavity mode cools the mechanical resonator, corresponding to a driving laser red-detuned with respect to the cavity, $\Delta > 0$~\cite{RMP}.
+Within this parameter region, the stability condition is violated only at very large values of the optomechanical coupling $G$, which are detrimental for cooling, correspond to the onset of optical bistability~\cite{Dorsel}, and which are of no interest here.

-In the linearized regime, the steady state of the tripartite optoelectromechanical system can be fully characterized because the noise terms are zero-mean quantum Gaussian noises, and as a consequence, the steady state of the system is a zero-mean tripartite Gaussian state, fully determined by its $6 \times 6 $ correlation matrix (CM) $ V_{ij}=\left(\langle u_i(\infty)u_j(\infty)+ u_j(\infty)u_i(\infty)\rangle\right)/2$.
+In the linearized regime, the steady state of the tripartite optoelectromechanical system can be fully characterized because the noise terms are zero-mean quantum Gaussian noises, and as a consequence, the steady state of the system is a zero-mean tripartite Gaussian state, fully determined by its $6 \times 6 $ correlation matrix (CM) $ V_{ij}=\left(\langle \hat{u}_i(\infty)\hat{u}_j(\infty)+ \hat{u}_j(\infty)\hat{u}_i(\infty)\rangle\right)/2$.

-Starting from Eq.~(\ref{compaeq}), this steady state CM can be determined in two equivalent ways.
-Using the Fourier transforms $\tilde{u}_i(\omega)$ of $u_i(t)$, one has
+Starting from Eq.~(\ref{compaeq}), this steady state CM can be determined in two equivalent ways, either as an integral (see Eqs.~(\ref{Vfin})-(\ref{cm3}) below), or as solution of a matrix equation (see Eq.~(\ref{lyap}) below).
+Using the Fourier transforms $\hat{u}_i(\omega)$ of $\hat{u}_i(t)$, one has

 Then, by Fourier transforming Eq.~(\ref{compaeq}) and the correlation functions of the noises in the Markovian limit, Eqs.~(\ref{rescabrown}), (\ref{rescanyqui}) and (\ref{vacuumcorre}), one gets

 where we have defined the $6 \times 6 $ matrix